mtreml/diy-nas/README.md

 # Goals

 - Build a DIY NAS
-- Data and OS live on different physical drives
 - OS drive: OpenMediaVault 6.0-16 on microSD card (cloned for backup)
 - Data drive: RAID5 -> LUKS -> LVM -> LUKS for read performance, failure safety and privacy
 - Automatic unlocking of encrypted drive in a known network with Tang & Clevis